ow-mods/owml/Readme.md

 ### Load custom assets

+ModHelper.Assets let's you load assets at runtime.
+See the sample mod OWML.LoadCustomAssets.

 Put your custom assets in your mod folder, then load them like this:
 ~~~~
 var duck = ModHelper.Assets.Load3DObject(this, "duck.obj", "duck.png");